lcchen008/irreg-simd/README.md

 ## Notes on data preparation:

-### Option1:
+### Option 1:
     One time execution and build the input for all applications, run data-preparation.sh

-### Option2:
+### Option 2:
-    We have splitted the data-preparation.sh into different scripts, one for each application type.
+    We have splitted the data-preparation.sh into different scripts, one for each application subset.
     + data-preparation-irregular.sh is for generating and transforming inputs for irregular reductions, including Moldyn and Euler.
     + data-preparation-graph.sh is for generating and transforming inputs for graph applications,